kgoutsos/devicehive-portable-server/README.md

 No installation required on the target machine as long as the server is built.

-#Dependencies
+# Dependencies
-sudo apt-get install libc6-dev-armhf-cross cpp-arm-linux-gnueabihf gcc-arm-linux-gnueabihf zlib1g-dev zlib1g-dev:armhf
+`sudo apt-get install libc6-dev-armhf-cross cpp-arm-linux-gnueabihf gcc-arm-linux-gnueabihf zlib1g-dev zlib1g-dev:armhf`

-There is might be a need to install zlib1g-dev:armhf manually if you need armhf support.
+There might be a need to install zlib1g-dev:armhf manually if you need armhf support.
 To do it, type:
 ```bash
 wget http://zlib.net/zlib-1.2.8.tar.gz
 tar xzf zlib-1.2.8.tar.gz